 Are you ready for some football food?

 Want to be the MVP of your next game day tailgate?
 Don't just show up with food.
 Score extra style points by turning your game day nibbles into Insta-ready football-themed party food.
-Read on for recipes, ideas, and tips.
+Read on for recipes, ideas, and party tips.